Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Conclusions

 \section{Conclusions}

-We studied the effect of cosmological expansion and the velocity of the source on the frequency of GWs and the apparent distance obtained from them.
+We studied the effect of cosmological expansion and the relative velocity of the source on the frequency of GWs and the apparent distance obtained from them.
 We recover the classical result that the frequency of a source at rest relative to the expanding universe is redshifted by the cosmological expansion while its apparent distance increases by the same redshift factor.
-We also show that the total redshift of a moving source in an expanding universe is equal to the product of the cosmological redshift times the relativistic redshift, as usually assumed.
-However, we find that the apparent distance of moving source changes by a factor of the relativistic redshift square, in contrast to the linear behavior for the cosmological redshift.
+We also show that the total redshift of a source moving with a relative velocity in an expanding universe is equal to the product of the cosmological redshift times the relativistic redshift, as usually assumed.
+However, we find that the apparent distance of a source moving with a relative velocity changes by a factor of the relativistic redshift square, in contrast to the linear behavior for the cosmological redshift.
 The additional factor can be attributed to the fact that the amplitude of GWs from a moving source changes by the same factor relative to a source at rest.

-Using these results we analyze the estimation error in the two main observables of GWs, the chirp mass of the source and its apparent distance when the velocity is ignored.
+Using these results we analyze the estimation error in the two main observables of GWs, the chirp mass of the source and its apparent distance when the relative velocity is ignored.
 We consider the three astrophysical scenarios of gravitational kicks, the orbital motion of BBHs, BNSs, or BHNSBs around a SMBH, and the peculiar velocity of the host galaxy which lead to velocities varying from a few $100\,{\rm km\,s^{-1}}$ up to several percent of the speed of light.
 The error in the chirp mass and the apparent distance varies between 0.1\,\% respective 0.25\,\% for average kick velocities and go up to 7\,\% and 15\,\%, respectively, for sources close to a SMBH.
 Furthermore, the error exceeds 1\,\% in the apparent distance for a source moving due to the peculiar velocity of its host galaxy.
+Therefore, the errors induced by a relative velocity are at a similar level to current estimation errors for sources close to a SMBH but there is no critical effect for lower velocities~\cite{GWTC1,GWTC2,GWTC3}.